guysexton/TheDrag/README.md

 4. As a commuter to work, I want to know the highway mpg of certain models. /4 Hours
 5. I'm in the market for a car.
 More than just knowing the price, I wantto know what the car will look like before I buy it. / 2 Hours

-User Stories from Customers with Estimations:
+User Stories from Customers with Estimations: <br>
-6. As a concerned user of who is making my product I would like to see the developer team of the product. / 2 Hour
+6. As a concerned user of who is making my product I would like to see the developer team of the product. / 2 Hour<br>
-7. I want to be clear about the purpose of the website. / 1 Hour
+7. I want to be clear about the purpose of the website. / 1 Hour<br>
-8. As a user with bad eyesite I want to be able to use the website easily for someone with my disability. /2 Hours
+8. As a user with bad eyesite I want to be able to use the website easily for someone with my disability. /2 Hours<br>
-9. As someone who browses the internet everyday, I would like a clean and polished UI. / 3 Hours
+9. As someone who browses the internet everyday, I would like a clean and polished UI. / 3 Hours<br>
 10. I would like to know closest locations of dealerships selling a certain model.  / 3 Hours